 Jeanette Nolan just kept popping up for me in film and television episodes until I couldn’t resist her often irascible charms, and quirky yet dignified demeanor.
 Okay okay, she’s played a truly bona fide hag at times.
 No one cackles and frets quite like a Jeanette Nolan crone.

-But, don’t let that fool you into thinking that she didn’t have an incredible depth and range of characterizations filled with heart and a sharply honed instinct for creating an atmosphere that drew you into it’s orbit, even when she was on the periphery of the plot and the main stars in the story.
+But, don’t let that fool you into thinking that she didn’t have an incredible depth and range of characterizations filled with heart and a sharply honed instinct for creating an atmosphere that drew you into her orbit, even when she was on the periphery of the story.

 I adore this woman and I’m so glad I get to share more than just a few of the memorable moments in Jeanette Nolan’s long career.